Robbery charges are serious. Contact our Milwaukee criminal defense attorneys to start fighting your case.

 If you face robbery or armed robbery charges, contact Van Severen Law Office today.
 Our criminal defense lawyers are standing by and respond to phone calls 24/7.
 Remember: not all law firms specialize in criminal defense.
 What happens when you are in the trenches fighting a tough criminal case?
 Is that divorce attorney going to get you through?
 Is he going to win your case?

-Criminal defense attorneys Matthew R. Meyer and Benjamin T. Van Severen regularly defend robbery cases and want to help with yours.
+Our criminal defense attorneys regularly defend robbery cases and want to help with yours.
 Our criminal defense firm only handles criminal defense and drunk driving defense cases.
 Surely we refuse all non-criminal cases.
 If you face any kind of criminal charges, call us at (414) 270-0202.